gonjavi/RailsFacebookApp/README.md

 ## Rails Facebook App :diamonds:
 >This project is a simple Facebook app developed with the framework Ruby on Rails, which includes the main features: registration, news feed, friendships requests, accepting friendship requests, deleting friends, posts, comments, and likes.
-We also implemented the optional sign-in with real Facebook by using Omniauth and Devise.
+We also implemented an optional sign-in with your real Facebook account by using Omniauth and Devise.
 In the future, other characteristics can be added.

 ![screenshot](./fbook.png)